 - Are you comfortable with a smaller, more focused provider network to save money on monthly premiums?

-Here are estimates of what Tori’s costs would have been for her fracture under three UCare Individual & Family Plan scenarios using in-network providers:
+Here are estimates of what Tori’s costs would have been for her fracture under several UCare Individual & Family Plan scenarios using in-network providers: